jaystey/jaystey.github.io/_posts/2025-05-04-golden-week.markdown

 went offline and I was processing everything the teacher was saying without needing to translate it first.
 I was both shocked and excited: it felt like I was finally successfully performing a new skill I'd been practicing every day for the past month.
-Fingers crossed it'll happen more and more often going forward.
+Fingers crossed it'll begin to happen more and more often.

 Today I went bouldering at Play Mountain again.
 I've been going consistently twice a week like I did in Sydney.
 I've been a bit tired recently (not sleeping early enough) and I